Skip to content

 Returns:

-can_status_t Returns CAN_SENT if message was successfully sent or queued, CAN_ERR on failure.
+can_status_t Returns CAN_OK if message was successfully sent or queued, CAN_ERR on failure.

 function can_start